Teriks/pake/README.md

 CC = make.get_define("CC", "gcc")

 # Export the CC variable's value to all invocations
-# of pake.submake.run_script, or target.runscript here after
+# of pake.subpake.run_pake, or target.runscript here after
 # as a define that can be retrieved with make.get_define()
 #
 pake.export("CC", CC)